 However, after the typhoon hit almost all of Japan, Tohoku never really recovered from it.
 The weather stayed quite shitty. :(

 Well, nothing I could do about it.
 I tried to make the best out of it.

 Despite the horrible weather, there were lots of people.
+After all it was Golden Week.
 Probably all of them expected the same as me – and now were disappointed.

 With all those people around I had to stand in line for the bus bound for Hirosaki Castle Park.
 It took quite some time to get there because the traffic was crazy!

 You can find details about how to access Hirosaki Castle Park here.

 Hirosaki Castle Park is HUGE!
 Here’s a pretty good map of the park that I scanned for you.

 There are five castle gates in total from where you can enter: the North Gate, Inner South Gate, Inner East Gate, Otemon Gate and East Gate.